Jubbal: Tourism

 Major attractions in Jubbal include the namesake Jubbal Palace, the Hateshwari mata temple, Chunjar peek, apple lodges of Badhal, Chhajpur, Nandpur region and Mahasu devta temple Hanol of Tiuni which is just 38 km from Jubaal town.

 The Jubbal Palace is best known for its architecture and citadel.
 A part of the palace, called the Rana's abode, is built in Chinese style with suspended attics and structures carved out of deodar timber.
 The modern wing of the palace has an Indo-European design and feel with convoluted wooden ceilings and the works.
 This palace which was the residence of the ruling Jubbal family has been turned into a heritage spot now.

 The Hateshwari temple, is a two storied pagoda style structure believed to have been built by the Pandavas.
 Constructed around 800-1000 AD, the temple was renovated by the Jubbal rulers in the 19th century; the main idol of Hatkeshwari and the inner sanctum sanctorum were barely affected though.

 Getting there

 Traveling to Jubbal by road is the most preferred mode, because many state owned buses ply from Shimla to Jubbal.
 Buses and cabs are available for travel within the city.
 Private vehicles are also available from Shimla to Jubbal for moderate prices around 1000-2000 INR.
 The nearest narrow gauge railway line is at Shimla again, which is connected to Delhi by train.
-Jubbar Hatti airport provides irregular services, mainly due to fluctuating weather.
-You can obtain a more reliable service at Shimla airport which has direct flights to New Delhi.
+Shimla airport provides direct flights to New Delhi.